Cigolem/IUGR/README.md

 This script is used to generate line plots for EEG features (FFT powers and TTA burst rate / power) against CGA (Corrected Gestational Age)
 Input file is data frame that contain FFT powers at delta, theta, alpha_beta range, TTA burst power and density,CGA Outputs are line plots of EEG features against CGA in control and FGR group

+Script 12: Trajectory_regression
+This script is used to perform regression analyses between developmental features (body weight, height circumferance, doppler features) and FGR disease status (early and late onset FGR compared to control group)
+Input files are data frames that contain values for these trajectories; i.e. BW, HC and Doppler data frames Outputs are AIC values, beta coefficient estimates, confidence intervals for beta coefficients and p values for various models to predict the effect of FGR disease status on trajectories